-Welcome to the new Illinois Medicaid Data Exchange Platform “ADT” information page.
+Welcome to the HFS Illinois Medicaid Data Exchange Platform “ADT” information page.

-The Illinois Department of Healthcare and Family Services is launching a statewide data exchange platform that will deliver vital information to Illinois Medicaid providers in a timely and secure manner.
-The first phase of the platform will enable admission, discharge, and transfer (ADT) alerts to be shared with Medicaid providers whose patients visit a hospital or emergency department.
+The Illinois Department of Healthcare and Family Services launched a statewide data exchange platform in 2021 that delivers vital information to Illinois Medicaid providers in a timely and secure manner.
+The first phase of the platform enables admission, discharge, and transfer (ADT) alerts to be shared with Medicaid providers whose patients visit a hospital, emergency department, or long term care facility.
 Future phases will enable sharing other types of data to support the goals of HFS’ Comprehensive Medical Programs Quality Strategy.

-How HealthChoice Illinois ADT will help hospitals and other providers.
+How HealthChoice Illinois ADT helps hospitals and other providers.

-The platform will send real-time exchange of ADT notifications from the admitting or discharging facility to a patient’s care coordinator or primary care provider.
+The platform sends real-time exchange of ADT notifications from the admitting or discharging facility to a patient’s care coordinator or primary care provider.
 The result: Improved care coordination, higher quality care, and more successful outcomes.

-As part of the Department’s commitment to making this ADT system successful, funding and technical assistance will be available to hospitals and other providers for onboarding to the platform and using the data to improve care decisions.
+As part of the Department’s commitment to making this ADT system successful, full Medicaid sponsorship and technical assistance are available to hospitals and other providers for onboarding to the platform and using the data to improve care decisions.

 Building ADT: The plan and timeline.

-HFS selected Collective Medical Technologies (CMT), through competitive bid, to implement the Illinois ADT platform.
-CMT is one of the largest care collaboration networks in the United States and currently supports more than 1,300 hospitals and 3,500 ambulatory care sites across the country.
+HFS selected PointClickCare (PCC) (previously known as Collective Medical Technologies (CMT)), through competitive bid, to implement the HFS HealthChoice Illinois ADT platform.
+PCC is one of the largest care collaboration networks in the United States with 70% market share across 27,000+ long term care facilities, 2,700+ hospitals, 2,000+ Ambulatory, 180+ Health Plans, 75+ State & Government Agencies, 370+ ACOs & at-risk providers, and 46 connected networks across the country

-Hospitals will be the initial source of ADT event notification data.
-Other providers, including skilled nursing facilities, that have technology systems capable of sending data in the required format will follow soon after.
+The agency has onboarded all managed care organizations within the State.
+Hospitals have been the initial source of ADT event notification data.
+The majority of skilled nursing facilities, that have technology systems capable of sending data in the required format, are also a source of ADT event notifications.